Learn how to define translation rules to identify content for translation.

 Now that you have completed this part of the AEM Sites translation journey you should:

-Build on this knowledge and continue your AEM Sites translation journey by next reviewing the document Translate content where you will learn how your connector and rules work together to translate content.
+Build on this knowledge and continue your AEM Sites translation journey by next reviewing the document Translate content where you learn how your connector and rules work together to translate content.

 While it is recommended that you move on to the next part of the translation journey by reviewing the document Translate content, the following are some additional, optional resources that do a deeper dive on some concepts mentioned in this document, but they are not required to continue on the journey.